What is syphilis?

 Stage 3 rarely occurs nowadays - syphilis is usually diagnosed and treated earlier!

-• Men who have sex with men (MSM) are at greater risk of infection
+• Men who have sex with men (MSM) face higher infection risk

 When should I take a syphilis test?

-In order to reliably detect a syphilis infection, you should wait around 10 weeks (diagnostic window).
-This is because the pathogens cannot be detected immediately after infection.
+For reliable syphilis detection, wait approximately 10 weeks after potential exposure (diagnostic window).
+The bacteria cannot be detected immediately after infection.

 • Medical practice